yoons12055/yoons12055/README.md

 As an **enthusiastic and fast-paced learner**, I am so ready to learn a lot of new skills and technologies.
 With high aspiration for a career in the data science, I am currently developing my own technical skills through taking courses from Udemy and watching educational Youtube videos while participating in military service in South Korea.
 I am currently looking for an internship opportunity requiring education from college and by myself.

-### No Sponsorship needed!!!
+### No Sponsorship Needed!
 I am a Green Card Holder.

 ## [Resume](https://github.com/yoons12055/Jinwoo-Yoon-Resume/blob/main/Jinwoo-Yoon-Resume.pdf)